Kinder Foundation

 The Kinder Foundation is a Houston-based 501c3 nonprofit organization.
 It was established in 1997 by Richard Kinder and Nancy Kinder.

-Since its establishment, the Kinder Foundation has committed more than $410 million in grants and transformation gifts to Houston projects.
+As of December 2024, the Kinder Foundation has committed more than $850 million in grants and transformation gifts to Houston projects.

 Major projects

 The Kinder Foundation supports transformational urban park projects in the Houston area, as well as quality of life and education initiatives.

 Green space

 Discovery Green

 The Discovery Green park project grew from an idea by Maconda Brown O’Connor and Nancy Kinder to create an urban park in downtown Houston.
 Several philanthropic foundations joined the public-private partnership with the City of Houston in 2004 to create the park which was completed in 2008.
 As the first board chair for the nonprofit Discovery Green Conservancy, Nancy Kinder led the $54 million private fundraising campaign, contributing $10 million from the Kinder Foundation, for the overall $125 million project.
 Discovery Green opened in 2008, hosts more than 400 free events a year, and as of 2018, has spurred $1.4 billion in development around the park.